-Litigation in Texas
+Real Estate Litigation in Texas

 by David J. Willis J.D., LL.M.

-This article is designed to acquaint investors with basic rules and procedures involved in Texas litigation.
-For our purposes, “litigation” refers to the filing and prosecuting of a real estate-related lawsuit, or defense against one, in the Texas county civil courts at law or the civil district courts.
-We will not discuss divorce cases, criminal defense, or litigation in federal court.
+This article discusses basic practices, rules, and procedures involved in Texas real estate litigation.
+For our purposes, litigation refers to the filing and prosecuting of a real estate-related lawsuit, or defense against one, in the Texas county civil courts at law or the civil district courts.
+We will not discuss litigation in the appellate or federal courts.
+Also, our focus is on real estate and business litigation, not divorce cases, criminal defense, or any other area.
+References to rules in this article are to the Texas Rules of Civil Procedure.

 Jurisdiction

-The term “jurisdiction” has three aspects: first, whether a particular court is enabled by law to handle certain subjects (“subject-matter jurisdiction”); second, whether damages fall within certain monetary limits (“monetary jurisdiction”); and third, whether the court has jurisdiction over the parties and property involved (“personal jurisdiction” and “in rem jurisdiction,” respectively).
+The term jurisdiction has three aspects: first, whether a particular court is enabled by law to handle certain subjects (subject-matter jurisdiction); second, whether damages fall within certain monetary limits (monetary jurisdiction”); and third, whether the court has jurisdiction over the parties and property involved (personal jurisdiction and in remjurisdiction, respectively).
 All of these requirements must be satisfied.

 Venue